devCrossNet/quaire/README.md

 due to regular changes in the user-flow (re-arranging questions, adding questions, skip questions, etc.)

 The solution I found to work best for me was a concept of game-development called decision-tree.
-That way the whole user-flow is based on a static set of data that can be changed without the need of changing the view or the behaviour.
+That way the whole user-flow is based on a static data structure that can be changed without the need of changing the view or the behaviour.
 This pattern provides a nice separation of:

 - data